Exact and Approximate Counting of Database Repairs: Proofs of Section

-where $E=D'\cup D''$ and $D''$ has a single fact that is obtained via a function $h$ from the variables of $\alpha$ to constants.
+where $E=D'\cup D''$, and $D''$ has a single fact that is obtained via a function $h$ from the variables of $\alpha$ to constants.
 If $\pvar{\alpha}{\dep}\neq\emptyset$, let $K$ be the database that contains, for every function $h$ from $\pvar{\alpha}{\dep}$ to $\adom{D}$, an $R$-fact $f$ such that:

 Note that $K$ is a consistent database since all the facts of $K$ agree on the values of all attributes in $X_j\cup Y_j$ for the FDs $R:X_j\ra Y_j$ in the primary prefix of $\dep_R$ (as all these attributes are associated with constants in $\alpha$).
 Moreover, no two facts of $K$ agree on the values of all primary-lhs positions; hence, no two facts violate an FD that occurs after the primary FD in the LHS chain of $\dep_R$.
 In addition, for every $f\in K$, we clearly have that $f\models \alpha$.
-We denote $E=D'\cup K$.
+Let $E=D'\cup K$.
+Lemma~\ref{lemma:hard_help2} implies that